northeastern-rc/rc-public-documentation/docs/source/faq.md

 :::

 ## Job Management
-:::{dropdown} How do I submit jobs?
+::::{dropdown} How do I submit jobs?
 You submit jobs by writing a Slurm script and submitting it with the sbatch command.
 Please see our Slurm documentation page.
 :::{seealso}
 {ref}`using-sbatch`